 Very few people have played the sonderkommando with as much verve as Green.
 With the possible exception of Vilnius Ghetto Leader Jacob Gens, who sent thousands of his fellow Jews to the gas chamber during World War II without missing a meal.

 And why not?

 Afterall, if he hadn’t played Judas someone else would have just done it.
 Right?

 That kind of behavior almost makes sense in a scumbag kind of way.

-The only exceptions are the liars-for-hire who join The Right Wing Noise Machine and write what the leaders of the rising American police state tell them to write.
-There’s always plenty of money for their half truths and sins of ommisison.
+The only exceptions to this downward spiral are the liars-for-hire who join The Right Wing Noise Machine and write what the leaders of the rising American police state tell them to write.
+There’s always plenty of money for their half truths and sins of omission.

 We’re not named “Cynical Times” for nothing people.
 The painful truth is you’re not just reading Cynical Times, you’re living them.